 The Lord's Supper is a meal 'in memory' of Jesus.
 However, it is far more than a mere memorial meal.
-For when we remember Jesus' broken body and his out-poured, we do not just recall that Jesus died for us - rather we experience afresh his death for us.
+For when we remember Jesus' broken body and his outpoured life we do not just recall that he died for us - rather we experience afresh his death for us.
 The past becomes present.
 Here there is a very real parallel with the way in which Jews celebrate the Passover as a 'memorial meal' (Ex 12.14).
 "Each Jewish father (including those who lived generations and centuries after the fact) was to explain to his son that he celebrated the Passover Seder in the way he did 'because of what the Lord did for me when I came forth out of Egypt' (m.
 Pesahim 10.5)".
 Similarly, as we Christians remember the death of Jesus, the past becomes present and we encounter Jesus.
 It is not that Jesus comes nearer to us at the Table, but that we come nearer to him.
 As we gather around his Table we become conscious of his presence with us.
-To quote Ralph Martin, a distinguished Baptist New Testament scholar of a former generation. "'In remembrance of me' is no bare historical reflection upon the Cross, but a recalling of the crucified and living Christ in such a way that He is present in all the fulness and reality of his saving power".
-Or in the words of an old communion hymn: "Here O my Lord, I see you face to face; here faith can touch and handle things unseen; here I will grasp with firmer hand your grace, and all my helplessness upon you lean".
+To quote Ralph Martin, a distinguished Baptist New Testament scholar of a former generation.
+"In remembrance of me' is no bare historical reflection upon the Cross, but a recalling of the crucified and living Christ in such a way that He is present in all the fulness and reality of his saving power".
+Or in the words of an old communion hymn which Baptists used to sing:

+"Here O my Lord, I see you face to face; here faith can touch and handle things unseen; here I will grasp with firmer hand your grace, and all my helplessness upon you lean".

 However, Paul did not simply say "Remember Jesus Christ", but "Remember Jesus Christ, raised from the dead".
 At this point the underlying Greek past tense is highly significant.
 Paul did not use a simple past tense (the Greek 'aorist') which refers to a one-off action in the past, but rather a past tense (the Greek 'perfect') which indicates a past event which relates to the present.
 Let me give an example of the difference between the two tenses.
 If I said 'I married Caroline' and used the simple past tense, it could mean that I had married Caroline, but it would not indicate that I was still married to her; she could be dead, or we could be divorced and both onto our second marriages.
 But if I said 'I married Caroline' and used the perfect tense, it would mean that I had married Caroline and remained married to her.
 It is this perfect tense which Paul used here.
-If Paul had used the simple past tense here, he would be saying "Remember Jesus, who on that third day God raised from the dead full-stop".
-It would not be clear that Jesus is still alive.
-However, instead Paul used the 'perfect' tense, which indicates a past event which spills over into the present.
-'Remember Jesus, whom God raised on the third day and who remains forever risen and is present in his resurrection power.
-Remember Jesus, Timothy, remember that he is with you now.'
+If Paul had used the simple past tense here, he would be saying 'Remember